Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Related Work and Background

 Prior work shows that explanation needs vary significantly across user groups, requiring explanation strategies that are sensitive to users’ goals and expectations \cite{ridley2025human, xu2023hcai, liao2020questioning, ehsan2023human}.
 For example, while developers may seek technical explanations for debugging and model comprehension, non-technical users often benefit from conversational explanations embedded in their interaction goals \cite{mansi2025legally, huang2024research, shandilya2022understanding}.

 To address these concerns, the emerging field of Human-Centered Explainable AI (HCXAI) calls for empirical examinations of explainability perceptions that prioritize user perspectives \cite{rong2023towards, ehsan2021expanding}.
 For example, Ehsan and Riedl, through example of a judgment-based task, advocate for explanations to include environmental information outside the AI to enhance understanding of the user’s context \cite{ehsan2020human}.
 Additionally, design-based approaches, such as research-through-design, have also been proposed as exploratory steps prior to technical deployment \cite{mathur2025research}.
 Ferreira and Monteiro propose a useful \textit{“who”}, \textit{“why”}, and \textit{“what”} framework to guide human-centered evaluations of AI explanations, emphasizing: (1) intended audience of the explanation (\textit{who}), (2) explanation’s function or purpose (\textit{why}), and (3) domain and context of interaction (\textit{what}) \cite{ferreira2020people}.
 Among these, the first and third dimensions, focused on the explanation recipient's identity and context, are particularly relevant to our goals.
-Using an open-ended, exploratory design approach, we foreground the understanding of explanatory requirements as a foundation for our work and pose our first research question: \textbf{RQ1:} \textit{How do older adults perceive and respond to explanations provided by Conversational AI systems in supporting their decision-making across everyday scenarios?}
+Using an open-ended, exploratory design approach, we foreground the understanding of explanatory perceptions as a foundation for our work and pose our first research question: \textbf{RQ1: }\textit{How do older adults perceive the roles and value of AI explanations in supporting their decision-making across everyday interactions?}